Filtered Quantum Phase Estimation: Classically Inspired Filters and Rejection Bounds

-An ideal, theoretical example of a low-pass filter is the shifted Heaviside function $H(\mu-x)$, which corresponds to the limit $\epsilon_f=0$.
-However, implementing this function is challenging due to its abrupt discontinuity at $x=\mu$, which induces the Gibbs phenomenon and degrades the passband amplitude after the normalization required to satisfy the condition $|f(x)|\le1$ imposed by QSVT and GQSP.
-Instead, the error function $\tfrac{1}{2}(\mathrm{erf}((x-\mu)/\Delta)+1)$ serves as a smooth approximation to the Heaviside function~\cite{Lin2020nearoptimalground, lin2022QETU}.
-For both polynomial and trigonometric series representations, the number of required basis function scales as $N=O(\Delta^{-1}\log \epsilon_f^{-1})$~\cite[Lemma~14]{gilyen2019quantum}, \cite{lin2022QETU}.
+An ideal low-pass filter is the shifted Heaviside function, but its discontinuity makes it difficult to approximate by a finite polynomial or Fourier series without oscillatory artifacts.
+Smooth approximations, such as error-function filters, avoid this issue and can be implemented using polynomial or trigonometric approximations~\cite{Lin2020nearoptimalground,lin2022QETU}.
+For both polynomial and trigonometric series representations, the number of required basis functions scales as $N=O(\Delta^{-1}\log\epsilon_f^{-1})$~\cite[Lemma~14]{gilyen2019quantum}, \cite{lin2022QETU}.

-Meanwhile, band-pass filters are designed to focus on a specific energy range $[\mu-\Delta/2, \mu+\Delta/2]$, while rejecting components outside this range.
-Assuming that the ground state energy is estimated as $\mu$ with the accuracy of $\Delta/2$, the rejection band fluctuation $\epsilon_f$ is defined as the maximum value of $|f(x)|$ for $|x-\mu|>\Delta/2$.
-Unlike a low-pass filter, which targets only the ground state, a band-pass filter can also enhance excited eigencomponents within the specified range.

-The \textit{Gaussian filter} is commonly used as a natural choice for band-pass filtering.
-In both of bases, the Gaussian filter function $f$ approximates the true Gaussian function, scaled so that $|f(x)|\lesssim\epsilon_f$ for $|x-\mu|>\Delta/2$:

-We also set the approximation error to be $\epsilon_f$, ensuring that the tail of $f(x)$ is bounded as $O(\epsilon_f)$.
-A polynomial Gaussian filter has been studied in~\cite{low2017hamiltoniansimulationuniformspectral}, while the trigonometric one can be constructed using the standard Fourier series, as reviewed in Appendix~\ref{appendix:gaussian_fourier}.
-Both approaches require $N=O(\Delta^{-1}\log\epsilon_f^{-1})$ basis functions for the construction of Gaussian filter function.

-We also consider alternative choices of band-pass filter that are designed to optimize upper bounds on $R_f$.
-First, observe the following bound:

-This motivates the use of a filter function that minimizes the maximum relative fluctuation, which corresponds to the \textit{Chebyshev filter}.
-While the solution of the trigonometric case (commonly known as the Dolph-Chebyshev filter) is well established, an analogous polynomial formulation has, to the best of our knowledge, not been previously reported.
-As detailed in Appendix~\ref{appendix:minimax_filter_design}, minimizing the bound in Eq.~\eqref{eq:residual_bound_max} yields the following behavior: